 The son of Hockey Hall of Famer Bobby Hull gets his 50th goal of the 1989-90 season when he beats Toronto goaltender Jeff Reese low to the stick side on a breakaway.

 Bobby Hull, a five-time 50-goal scorer with the Chicago Blackhawks in the 1960s and '70s, is at the game.

-On the same night, Phil Esposito scores a goal and assists on two others in the Boston Bruins' 4-3 win against the Buffalo Sabres at Boston Garden.
+On the same night, Phil Esposito scores a goal and assists on two others in the Bruins' 4-3 win against the Buffalo Sabres at Boston Garden.
 The three-point night gives Esposito back-to-back 100-point seasons.

-1973: Connie Madigan, 38, becomes the oldest rookie in NHL history when he suits up for the Blues in a 5-1 win against the visiting Vancouver Canucks.
+1973: Connie Madigan, 38, becomes the oldest rookie in NHL history when he plays for the Blues in a 5-1 win against the visiting Vancouver Canucks.
 Madigan, a defenseman, has three assists in 20 regular-season games and no points in five playoff games for St. Louis before being sold back to San Diego of the Western Hockey League.

 1993: Mike Gartner scores three times in the first period and finishes with four goals and an assist in the Wales Conference's 16-6 win against the Campbell Conference at the NHL All-Star Game in Montreal.
 Gartner, who takes the place of New York Rangers teammate Mark Messier, wins the MVP award after becoming the fourth player in All-Star Game history to score four goals.

 2001: Buffalo Sabres forward Doug Gilmour earns his 900th NHL assist in a 6-3 win against the Rangers at Madison Square Garden.
 Gilmour became the 13th player in NHL history to have 900 assists in his career when he sets up Miroslav Satan's power-play goal at 3:43 of the third period.